AbstractEyes/nikola/README.md

 ## 🧭 Final Ethos

-We do not optimize.
-We do not simulate.
-We do not extrapolate.
+* We do not optimize for the sake of ease.
+* We do not simulate for the sake of lies.
+* We do not extrapolate for the sake of convenience.

-We observe.
-We collapse with care.
-We record everything.
+We fire the coils, collapse with care, and record everything.

 ### Let none forget.